Health Hazards

 Measles, mumps and rubella have historically been major infectious diseases, particularly in children.
 They are highly infectious, common conditions that can have serious complications, including meningitis, swelling of the brain (encephalitis) and deafness.
 They can also lead to complications in pregnancy that affect the unborn baby and can lead to miscarriage.
 Vaccination coverage is the best indicator of the level of protection a population will have against vaccine-preventable communicable diseases.
 Coverage is closely correlated with levels of disease.
 Monitoring coverage identifies possible drops in immunity before levels of disease rise.

 The first MMR vaccine is given to children as part of the routine vaccination schedule, usually within a month of their first birthday.
-They then have a booster dose before starting school, which is usually between three and five years of age.
+They then have a booster dose before starting school, which is usually between 3 and 5 years of age.
 Previous evidence shows that highlighting vaccination programmes encourages improvements in uptake levels.

 Key indicator: Population Vaccination Coverage MMR for Two Doses (5 year olds)